malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 * Like the prediction approaches above, autoencoders tee off two networks against each other.
 They use the idea that the sense-interpretation network from raw sense to higher level representation is an _encoder_, and thus there can exist a _decoder_ which does the opposite.
 By feeding the encoder output into the decoder, the final output should be something similar to the raw sense inputs.
 * VAEs are autoencoders with an additional regularization that ensures a smoother representation space.
 The intuition is that similar raw inputs should lead to similar encoded representations.
 However, in practice it has been observed that simple autoencoders produce chaotic results with similar raw inputs leading to very different encoded representations.
 So a regularization term is added to training to smooth that out.
 * This has an added bonus that the representation space now operates as a euclidean space and you can compute _distances_ between two state representations (Nair _et _al_, 2018).
-* The idea of pairing up a forward and a backward facing network seems to fit quite well with the [Adapative resonance theory](https://en.wikipedia.org/wiki/Adaptive_resonance_theory) of biological brains.
+* The idea of pairing up a forward and a backward facing network seems to fit quite well with the [Adaptive resonance theory](https://en.wikipedia.org/wiki/Adaptive_resonance_theory) of biological brains.

 I suspect that the best result is a combination of:
 * Variational autoencoders